idiap/bob/doc/TutorialsIP.rst

 Rotating images
 ~~~~~~~~~~~~~~~

 The rotation of an image is slightly more difficult since the resulting image size has to be computed in advance.
+To facilitate this there is
-For that purpose, the **bob.ip.get_rotated_image_size** function can be used:
+a function **bob.ip.get_rotated_image_size** which can be used:

   >>> A = numpy.array( [ [1, 2, 3], [4, 5, 6] ], dtype = numpy.uint8 ) # A small image of size 3x3
   >>> print A